 Estuary Perch (Percalates colonorum) - formerly Macquaria colonorum - are an estuarine species that can push into lower freshwater reaches of streams.
 Within the Glenelg River, the species pushes further inland than other rivers in Victoria.
 No Estuary Perch have been detected as far upstream as Balmoral, but sites have been included up this far, as the species seems to be slowly moving further upstream (based on previous surveys).
-Abundance of Estuary Perch was relatively consistent between all five years, though they may be slightly declining (Figure 4).
+Abundance of Estuary Perch was relatively consistent between all six years, though they appear to be declining, with the lowest number of fish per kilometre recorded in 2022 (Figure 4).
+Any interpretation of this result should however note that two sites where fish would normally be caught could not be surveyed in 2022 since they were inaccessible.
 Multiple size classes including mature and juvenile fish were captured in all years, with young-of-year detected in 2018.
 This is an indication that conditions in the Glenelg River are supporting spawning and survival of this species throughout its lifecycle and providing good, ongoing angling opportunities.
-Two main size ranges (15-25 and 30-40 cm) were detected in 2021 (Figure 5).
+A wide range of sizes was collected in 2022, but the 20-25 cm size range dominated the catch (Figure 5).